auth0/Auth0.Android/README.md

 ### Encryption enforced (Min API 21)

 This version expands the minimum version and adds encryption to the data storage.
 In those devices where a Secure LockScreen has been configured it can require the user authentication before letting them obtain the stored credentials.
-The class is called `SecureCredentialsManager`.
+The class is called `SecureCredentialsManager` and requires at minimum Android API 21.

 #### Usage